hqfang3/FD-Gen/README.md

 **Fire data generator (FD-Gen)** is a Python-based script tool designed to automate the creation of multiple FDS input files.
 The tool is developed using the Python programming language.
 It reads parameters and commands from a text file that integrates FD-Gen syntax into an FDS input file template, enabling seamless customization and automation in the creation of FDS input files.

 The workflow of FD-Gen is shown below.
 It consists of 6 main steps.
+The comprehensive documentation will be released soon.

 ![Figure 1.
 FD-Gen framework.](images/Picture1.png)